 Tax Reduction: Paycheck Withholding and Your Tax Refund

 Are you paying too much?
-Your employer might be wittholding too much in taxes from your paycheck.
+Your employer might be withholding too much in taxes from your paycheck.

 Do You Expect a Tax Refund Next Tax Season?

-Simply use this calculator to estimate your withholding allowances and see if you are taking out too much in taxes:
+- Simply use this calculator to estimate your withholding allowances and see if you are taking out too much in taxes: Start Withholding Calculator

 Remember, a tax refund is basically the repayment of an interest-free loan you made to the government.
 Shouldn't you have access to this money now?